Meals · High Protein

 Meal Prep Strategy

-These thighs are meal prep royalty.
-They actually improve in flavor after marinating in their sauce overnight.
+These thighs improve overnight as the sauce penetrates the meat, making them better on day two than day one.
 Portion into four containers with rice on one side, broccoli on another, and thigh with sauce pooled underneath.
 Refrigerate up to 5 days.
 Reheat in microwave for 2.5-3 minutes, or in a 350°F oven for 12-15 minutes for crispier skin.
 The bone helps the meat stay moist during reheating.
 Pro tip: store extra sauce in a small container and add when reheating to refresh the glaze.

 Sources Research-Backed